vlysh/Vlysh/README.md

 - 👋 Hi, I’m Ayush
-- 👀 I’m interested in Gaming
+- 👀 Founder of Hustify
-- 🌱 I’m currently learning Python
+- 🌱Founder of D.U.M.B
-- 💞️ I’m looking to make an self automated A.I.
+- 💞️ I’m currently learning Python
-- 💸 I'm a freelancer who does graphic designing,makes template and much more at a low wage.
+- 💸 I’m looking to make an self automated A.I.
 - 📫 How to reach me?
 For buisness enquires mail on : ayushbuisness12@gmail.com
 - 👂Listen to my podcast on: https://youtube.com/c/thevlingerpodcast
 - 🤝Wanna code with me?
 Dm me on my insta @itz_ayu.in or mail me.
-- 📜Just create your own history.
+- 📜
 - 🤖I Want to create Jarvis and edith once
 - 🕉️Jai Shree Ram
 --->